 5 steps to entrance.

-Living room: With electric wood burner, 26" Freeview TV, DVD player and beams.
+Living/dining room: With wood burner, Freeview TV and DVD player.

 Bedroom 1: With double bed.